phw/musicbrainz-magic-tagger-button/README.md

   https://localhost:8000 don’t come complain here.
 - Activating the tagger button requires an automatic page reload.
 The script tries to avoid page reloads unless necessary.
 Let me know if the reload happens in a situation where it causes issues.
-- Once the tagger button is displayed, it won’t go away even if you close Picard.
-I found no way to tell MB.org to forget about the `tport` parameter again.

 ## License